axelerant/testimonials-widget/readme.txt

 1. To display testimonials in the sidebar, go to 'Widgets' menu and drag the 'Testimonials' widget into the sidebar

 == Frequently Asked Questions ==

+= How can I add the testimonials plugin to any where on the site? ie. somewhere other than the side bar like the contact page etc.? =

+Use [testimonialswidget_list].
+Usage examples are at the bottom of http://wordpress.org/extend/plugins/testimonials-widget/.

+Look for `[testimonialswidget_list]`.

 = How do I hide the comma after the author? =